skaman82/HW3_tracker/README.md

-# Hello Watch UI bug status tracker
+# Hello Watch UI bug/functions status tracker
 Here I want to list all current issues of the watch at current development stages.
 Main focus is UI and functionallity of the watch.
 While smoothness is an overall isue I leave this aside, since functionality has higher priority.

 LIST UPDATE STATE: FW 1.00.40